Nutrition

 • Homemade chimichurri: Puree fresh parsley leaves with olive oil, garlic, white wine vinegar, salt, and pepper.
 Drizzle over grilled steak or tofu.

-• Homemade tzatziki: Mix grated cucumber, minced garlic, yogurt, fresh dill, a hint of lemon juice, and salt and pepper.
+• Homemade tzatziki: Mix the grated cucumber, minced garlic, yogurt, fresh dill, a hint of lemon juice, and salt and pepper.
 Serve with meat kabobs.

 • Homemade stone fruit pico de gallo: Combine diced nectarines with chopped red onion and tomato, minced jalapenos, lime juice, and salt and pepper.
 Serve with tortilla chips.